 The Security Department transitioned into a commissioned police agency in 1972, and Officers attended the Colorado Law Enforcement Training Academy (CLETA) in Golden, Colorado.
 In 1993, increased fears over gang violence prompted the University’s Hospital to install a metal detector at the entrance to the Emergency Department.
 The Police Department again experienced large expansion; hiring additional security guards to staff the metal detector and police officers to staff the emergency room 24-hours a day, seven days a week.

-The Anschutz Medical Campus now encompasses 271 acres with two major hospitals (University of Colorado Hospital and Children’s Hospital Colorado) with plans for further expansion in the coming years.
-The Anschutz Medical Campus integrates world-class education, research and patient care including professional programs in medicine, dental medicine, nursing, pharmacy, public health as well as three research towers.
+CU Anschutz now encompasses 271 acres with two major hospitals (University of Colorado Hospital and Children’s Hospital Colorado) with plans for further expansion in the coming years.
+The Anschutz Campus integrates world-class education, research and patient care including professional programs in medicine, dental medicine, nursing, pharmacy, public health as well as three research towers.
 Our campus community of students, faculty, and staff add up to a population of 25,000 – 30,000, in addition to 1.5 M patient visits annually to the two hospitals located on campus.